 Answer demonstrates a developed, sustained line of reasoning which has coherence and logical structure; it is well substantiated, and with sustained, explicit relevance.

 Answers may suggest that one factor has greater merit.

-Candidates may progress from a simple explanation of factors with extended reasoning supported by factual knowledge and understanding.
+Candidates may progress from a simple explanation of factors with extended reasoning supported by factual knowledge and understanding which might be related, for example, to the identified consequences.